open-tool/ultron/README.md

 [ ![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.atiurin/ultron/badge.svg) ](https://maven-badges.herokuapp.com/maven-central/com.atiurin/ultron)
 ![Android CI](https://github.com/open-tool/ultron/workflows/AndroidCI/badge.svg)

-Ultron is an easiest framework to develop Android UI tests.
-It makes your tests simple, stable and supportable.
-It's based on Espresso, UI Automator and Compose UI testing framework.
-Ultron provides a lot of new great features.
-Ultron also gives you a full control under your tests!
+Ultron is the simplest framework to develop Android UI tests.
+It provides simplicity, stability, and maintainability to your tests.
+It's constructed upon the Espresso, UI Automator and Compose UI testing frameworks.
+Ultron introduces a range of remarkable new features.
+Furthermore, Ultron puts you in complete control of your tests!

-Moreover, you don't need to learn any new classes or special syntax.
+Additionally, you don't need to learn any new classes or special syntax.
 All magic actions and assertions are provided from crunch.
 Ultron can be easially customised and extended.
-Wish you only stable tests!
+Wish you exclusively stable tests!

 <p align="center">
 <img src="https://user-images.githubusercontent.com/12834123/252489846-db6cb0f8-6b28-4ae4-bceb-8b5907f1d59f.png#gh-light-mode-only" width=600>